wesharper/react-tailwind/README.md

 ## Running the Application

-1. Start firebase emulators using `npm run firebase:emulate`.
-   - If you'd like to save test data that will persist after closing the emulator, use `npm run firebase:emulate:save`.
-This is convenient for seeding data, such as saving additional test user accounts for use in integration testing.
-1. Start the application using `npm run start`.
+1. Start the application locally using `npm start`.

 ## Testing